 We strive to return a minimum of 30% in annual yields to our investors and have been fortunate enough to exceed those numbers to date.

 Our future plans are ambitious.
-We would like to develop $500 million in projects over the next several years.
+We would like to develop $4 billion in projects within this real estate cycle and be the premier multifamily developer in South Florida.
 The only way to do that is to have a strong track record of producing high yields for our investors, and we are extraordinarily motivated to do so.

 Our deals are structured in order to protect our investors and their principal investment.
 The only way that our company can reap profits on our investments is if our investors first see tremendous financial rewards.
 Our investors must get their principal back plus significant preferred returns before we see any upside on the deal.